JamBushell/Arm-Control/README.md

 '''

 # Running
-Have node installed, and git (obviously)
+1. Have node installed, and git (obviously)

-Clone this git into whichever folder you wish
+2. Clone this git into whichever folder you wish

-Locate the bin->www file
+3. Locate the bin->www file

-Run this file using the "node www" command
+Run this file using
+'''bash
+node www'''

 Then find your local ip address (look up if you don't know how)